powerdistribution/powerdistribution.github.io/calculators/UrbanPrimary.md

 This app models transients that occur on urban systems during a single line-to-ground fault.
 See section 14.2.3 for more information.
 Adjust parameters, and the simulation will run automatically.
-You'll need a recent version of Firefox (fastest) or Chrome.

 <br/>
 <br/>